-Brands need to consider privacy, of course, and anonymise interaction data where possible, but offline data tends to include more personally identifiable information, and as such needs to be compliantly merged with online interactions.
+Brands need to consider privacy, of course, and anonymize interaction data where possible, but offline data tends to include more personally identifiable information, and as such needs to be compliantly merged with online interactions.

 The end goal is multichannel attribution, where you know the full value of each and every marketing activity: what works, what doesn’t, and what ultimately leads to conversions and sales.
-Products such as the Tealium Universal Data Hub can facilitate this, integrating and activating online and offline data in real-time, collecting, standardising, transforming, and enriching this information to provide a real-time view of the customer.
+Products such as the Tealium Universal Data Hub can facilitate this, integrating and activating online and offline data in real-time, collecting, standardizing, transforming, and enriching this information to provide a real-time view of the customer.

 This information can be delivered to third-party systems – allowing you to send all or a subset of your data anywhere you need to in real time.
 You can integrate data with pixels, SDKs, APIs, CSVs, and more.